dvtate/old-yoda/README.md

   - `cond`, `condition`: an if elseif...elseif else statement similar to a switch
   - `repeat`, `while`, `foreach`: looping operators

+* Timing:
+  - `sleep`: pauses interpretation for the given number of miliseconds (microsecond accuracy)

 * Interpreter Commands
   - `q`, `exit`, `quit`: stops interpretation of the script
   - `help`: displays help message